k0kubun/go-keybind/README.md

 # go-keybind

-Terminal key input reader for go application integrated with utf-8.
+Multi-platform terminal key input reader for go language integrated with utf-8.
 You can handle all terminal input with this library.

 ## Installation